 Cindy's Cranberry Bars

-1 cup butter or margarine softened (leave it out the night before or zap on low power in the microwave)
+1 cup butter softened (leave it out the night before or zap on low power in the microwave)

 1 cup packed brown sugar

 Vanilla frosting (hey we're taking a moment in the rushed holidays - you bet I used a can)

 - Preheat oven to 350 degrees F. Cream butter with an electric mixer.
 Add the brown sugar, egg, cinnamon and orange extract.
 Beat until combined, scraping sides of bowl.
 Beat in flour and salt until combined.